Rahuljayantxd/Rahuljayantxd/README.md

 - 👋 Hi, I’m @Rahuljayantxd
 - 👀 I’m interested in ...
-HTML CSS Bootstap and Python
+Full stack web development(JS) and Python
 - 🌱 I’m currently learning ...
 Web Development and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... rahuljayant.r@gmail.com